By USA specialist Molly

 The aquarium is also the boarding point for whale watches that leave from Boston.
 The high-speed catamaran takes you to the Stellwagen Bank National Marine Sanctuary, an underwater plateau near Cape Cod that provides a rich feeding ground for marine mammals.

-Last time I went I saw more than a dozen humpback whales, gunmetal-grey giants that leaped from the water with a grace that seemed unlikely for such huge creatures.
+Last time I went I saw more than a dozen humpback whales, gunmetal-gray giants that leaped from the water with a grace that seemed unlikely for such huge creatures.

 The tours are narrated by an aquarium expert who explains the science behind these remarkable animals, including their migration patterns and their feeding habits.